 What is a father?
-Beyond the biological definition of playing the male role in creating a baby, being a father means a lot of different things to different people.
+Beyond the biological definition of playing the male role in creating a baby, being a father means many different things.
 When we think of a father in the traditional sense, it usually means he is the provider, the breadwinner.
-In a more primal sense, he’s the alpha male, the leader of the pack, and s hunter-gatherer who others depend on to provide both food, shelter, and more.
+However, in a more primal sense, he’s the alpha male, the pack leader, and s hunter-gatherer who others depend on to provide food, shelter, and more.
 Beyond that, he is also often seen as the source of spiritual guidance for the tribe or family group.

 The father is often also expected to be a symbol of strength.
 Physically, intellectually, spiritually, or in some other fashion, I may have overlooked.
 As such, the father is also often seen as both the creator and the enforcer of the law.
 He is the two-edged sword of toughness and compassion that, while embodying strength, is also capable of wisdom, his unique brand of love, and tenderness.
 He is the teacher and sometimes prophet.
 Going deeper into the Judeo/Christian traditions of a father’s role, he is also the creator, or by extension, the builder and doer of things.

 He is the teller of bad jokes, the king of his castle, and the rock of dependability that those around him cling to in troubled times, but mostly he’s the good old dad, and the lives of those around him and the world would be much poorer in his absence.